puradawid/LoSE/README.md

 ## Definitions

-### Complication
+### Complicated (thing)

-A matter (a thing or a concept) that has many parts and therefore it's hard to understand it.
-It is realtively easy to reproduce the same results knowing only on the inputs.
+A matter is complicated when it is:

+> involving a lot of different parts, in a way that is difficult to understand[^complicated_dict]

+If the matter is complicated but not complex, the same initial state gives the same results every time.

 Examples: a watch, a program, a car

-### Complexity
+### Complex (thing)

-A matter is complex when:
+A matter is complex when it is:

+> having many parts related to each other in ways that may be difficult to understand[^complex_dict]

+The difference between complicated and complex is suble from these definitions.
+In both cases, things are hard to understand, but in a complex matter, relations between elements (despite how simple they are to understand) are key to the system - in the other words, different relations between elements makes the thing different.

+There are several consequences of having complex matter comparing to the complicated one:
 * the same initial state (inputs) can give different result
 * elements (agents) of the system are less important than interactions between them (i.e. you can't just sum up agents' abilities)
 * to understand the matter and forecast its behaviour, one has to perform experiments (it cannot be understood by just dissasembling)